ram2510/python-Automate/README.md

 ### filerename.py
 The images which were downloaded were named with different names and I wanted to rename them.
 For this I used the os module of python(it comes pre installed with python).
 I renamed all the images in a order so that I can use it in the for loop

+### motivational-quotes-
+The folder with images i downloaded